TW: missing persons, suicide.

 Catherine said, “We have to live with the fact that Jack’s not here, but to find that the people who could have been looking for him haven’t done it properly is just devastating.”
 Frustrated, the family has filed a complaint against the police, and offered their own £20,000 reward for information.

-Jack and Greg met on the first day of University, as he moved into Holland Hall (where Greg also lived), back in September 2020.
-They both studied History, and became close friends over first year.
+I spoke to Greg Emerick, one of Jack’s closest friends.
+The pair met on the first day of University, when they both moved into Holland Hall accommodation back in September 2020.
+Also bound together by the fact that they both studied History, they became good friends over first year.

-Greg and Jack moved in together for second year, along with two other friends.
-Tragically, two months into the year, one of these friends, Adam Smethurst, took his own life by colliding with a train near Exeter St Davids.
-Following this, the other friend deferred, leaving just the two of them for the rest of the year.
+Greg and Jack moved in together for their second year, along with two other friends.
+Tragically, soon after, one of these friends, Adam Smethurst, took his own life by colliding with a train near Exeter St Davids.
+Following this, the fourth housemate deferred, leaving just the two of them for the rest of the year.

 For third year, the pair lived in a two-bedroom flat.
 Greg fondly remembers “long walks to Duckes Meadow for the History football intramural matches, the History Society Spring Ball, trips to the tennis courts and cinema visits/film nights in.”